-My first snowboarding trip from London was to the charming alpine town of Lenzerheide, two hours outside Zurich.
-It had been exactly six years since my last (and only previous) attempt at snowboarding so I was a bit nervous.
-Yet I had a wonderful and patient instructor who taught me the basics, and then shouted encouragement and advice to me as I gingerly picked my way down the mountain.
+My first snowboarding trip was to the charming alpine town of Lenzerheide, two hours outside Zurich.
+It had been six years since my last attempt at snowboarding, so I was a bit nervous.
+Yet I had a patient instructor who taught me the basics, and then shouted encouragement as I gingerly picked my way down the mountain.

-Snowboarding and skiing really wears you out quickly when you’re a beginner, so after a few hours I was ready for the après-board portion of the day.
-There were cute little bars and restaurants scattered across the slopes serving standard Swiss-German dishes like wurst and rosti (which looked something like hash browns and could be ordered topped with cheese and a poached egg).
+Snowboarding and skiing really wear you out as a beginner.
+After a few hours, I was ready for the après-board portion of the day.
+There were cute bars and restaurants scattered across the slopes serving standard Swiss-German dishes like wurst and rosti.

-After dinner we walked from the hotel into town to assess our nightlife options.
-We hit up Nino’s bar (where I avoided the waves of jägerbombs being passed around) and then went dancing at Cinema Club (very cool club in a converted theatre) until three in the morning.
+After dinner, we walked from the hotel into town to assess nightlife options.
+We hit up Nino’s bar and then went dancing at Cinema Club until three in the morning.

-On Sunday a friend and I decided to take a break from the slopes altogether and headed to the spa.
-One of the nicest hotels in town had a Hamam (Turkish bath) and we spent a couple of hours there alternating between steam rooms, hot baths, and the full-body application of mud masks and scented oils.
+On Sunday, a friend and I took a break from the slopes altogether and headed to the spa.
+One of the nicest hotels in town had a Hamam and we spent a couple of hours there alternating between steam rooms, hot baths, and the full-body application of mud masks and scented oils.
 Perfect for aching muscles.